Nammal Thammil: Plot

 Lakshmi goes to Johny's house to see Rosy in his absence.
 To her shock Lakshmi learns that Vicky and Johny are brothers as Ramachandran is Johny's father too.
-Later Vicky enters a practical class and pesters Anu due to his madness in love to her.
+Later Vicky enters a practical class and pesters Anu due to his overwhelming love for her.
 Johny interferes and again they begin to fight.
 This made Anu completely hate Vicky.
 Then he picturises in his mind the love and romance of Johny and Anu.
 Later Kuriachan, Anu's father, threatens Vicky not to disturb her again but promises him to give him Anu if she agrees.
 The next day, he sees full of cartoon posters based to Johny, Anu and himself which provoked him more.
 In a fit of anger, he goes to Johny's class and threatens him badly that again if he shines in the college, he will burn him alive.
 This makes Roy easier and he burns Johny's bike for which police arrest Vicky.
 This time Rosy release him as per the request of Lakshmi and feeling that Vicky, as Johny' brother is considerably her son too.

 That night, Kuriachan consoles Anu about how he married his wife and the true symbols of love and relationships.
 Feeling guilty, Anu cries thinking that she made Vicky painful.
 Later, Roy's friends throw stone on Johny's house which injured Rosy.
 Angered, Johny goes to Vicky's house to find that he was not there.
 He threatened Vicky's parents for his cruelty.
 As Johny goes, Vicky comes to the house and Ramachandran orders him to leave the house.
 The next morning, Ramachandran is hit by a car which was driven by Roy.
 He puts the plate of Rosy's name on the spot.
 When Vicky saw this he believed that it was Johny who tried to kill his father.
 On reaching hospital he get heartbroken and then moves to the college to face Johny.
 Then Rosy comes to the hospital and plan with Lakshmi to reveal the truth that Johny and Vicky are brothers in order to make them ease out of their anger.
 Anu hears this and goes to the college where Roy's friends lies to her that he is in Roy's building site.
 On reaching there Anu learns that it was Roy behind the fight that happened between Vicky and Johny.
 Vicky and Johny fight hard to kill each other.
 Roy dies on falling from the building and Anu rushes to the college.
 She reveals the truth to them and apologizes each other.

 In the end, Vicky and Anu unite and Johny is happy on seeing that.